gabriel19913/DataScienceWithPython/Repositories.md

 * [locust](https://github.com/locustio/locust) - Scalable user load testing tool written in Python [http://locust.io](http://locust.io)
 * [lux](https://github.com/lux-org/lux) - Lux is a Python library that makes data science easier by automating aspects of the data exploration process.
 Lux facilitate faster experimentation with data, even when the user does not have a clear idea of what they are looking for.
 * [manim](https://github.com/3b1b/manim) - Animation engine for explanatory math videos
+* [Mava](https://github.com/instadeepai/Mava) - Mava is a library for building multi-agent reinforcement learning (MARL) systems.
+Mava provides useful components, abstractions, utilities and tools for MARL and allows for simple scaling for multi-process system training and execution while providing a high level of flexibility and composability.
 * [MLextend](https://github.com/rasbt/mlxtend) - A library of extension and helper modules for Python's data analysis and machine learning libraries http://rasbt.github.io/mlxtend/
 * [neupy](https://github.com/itdxer/neupy) - NeuPy is a python library for prototyping and building neural networks.
 * [NeuralProphet](https://github.com/ourownstory/neural_prophet) - A Neural Network based Time-Series model.
+* [Newspaper](https://github.com/codelucas/newspaper/) - Newspaper is an amazing python library for extracting & curating articles.
 * [OpenChat](https://github.com/hyunwoongko/openchat) - Opensource chatting framework for generative models.
 * [optuna](https://github.com/optuna/optuna) - Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.
 It features an imperative, define-by-run style user API.
 * [Opytimizer](https://github.com/gugarosa/opytimizer) - This package provides an easy-to-go implementation of meta-heuristic optimizations.